mariiashjob/spb_subway/README.md

 4. add navigation - hightlight current station in detailed route (or future feature)

 ## Bugs:
+- incorrect distance and time
 - subway lines are not loaded for the first time app is open
+- font size is too large for ipod 7 touch / iphone 5 SE